yegermaster/Introduction-to-Diffusion-Models/README.md

 So, just like our ink in water, we first immerse the data into noise (the forward process or encoder) and then trace it back to the original information (the reverse process or decoder).

 ## Forward process
 During this process, Gaussian noise is progressively added to the data X over T steps, creating a sequence of increasingly noisy data representations {Xt}.
 This simulates a forward diffusion process where the data becomes more corrupted at each step.
-The result for each individual data point X can be seen in the image before where T=10 (normally T~=1000) However, this type of algorithm might struggle with high computational costs and inefficiencies when processing high-dimensional data, as these costs scale significantly with the data's dimensionality.
+The result for each individual data point X can be seen in the image before where T=10 (normally T~=1000) However, this type of algorithm might struggle with high computational costs and inefficiencies when processing high-dimensional data , as these costs scale significantly with the data's dimensionality.
 A solution to this can be found in Latent Diffusion Models (LDM).

 Check out the `forward_process.py` file for an example of the code in action.

 ![alt text](img/forward_process.png)

-Latent Diffusion Models (LDM) involve encoding an image into a latent space, applying noise to the latent representation over several steps (the forward diffusion process), and then attempting to reconstruct the image from the noisy latent representation (the reverse diffusion process).
+Latent Diffusion Models (LDM) involve encoding an image into a lower-dimensional latent space, before the diffusion process, applying noise to the latent representation and thereby reducing the computational load while maintaining the integrity of data reconstruction.

 Check out the `latent_forward_process.py` file for an example of the code in action.